LSEG Workspace is a global company and financial database from the London Stock Exchange Group (LSEG).

 Watch the Installing LSEG Workspace and Web Access video for further guidance [2 min 30 secs].

-If you use a university managed computer (either staff laptop or student computer), you can install LSEG Workspace desktop software from the Software Centre.
+If you use a university managed computer (either staff laptop or student computer), you may be able to download and install the desktop software directly (see instructions above for personal devices).
+If you are promoted for an 'administrator password' you can install LSEG Workspace desktop software from the Software Centre instead.

 If you experience problems installing LSEG Workspace from the Software Centre, please contact the IT Service Desk.
 Please note that IT Services can only support software installation, and do not provide product access or user support.